reubenharry/website/content/blog/search.md

 which may as well culminate in a motto that is the apex of the psuedo-nomenclature: **sphexishness is what you get when you borgesify intelligence**:

+Just in the same way that the librarians think randomly chosen strings of symbols are about history or their lives, I like to think Borges' The Infinite Library is really about this debate in AI.

+After all, you might say that the librarians' pursuit of truth in the library of Babel is sphexish, operating on too low a level of abstraction, and making their work futile.

 # That said.

-	> Echo: the moral of ...
+	> Klaus: the moral of *The Library of Babel* is that an algorithm which takes into account the relevant abstractions is doomed to failure.

-I think you'd be wrong to agree with Echo here.
+I think you'd be wrong to agree with this version of Klaus' answer (from an alternate reality's *A Series of Unfortunate Events*, where Tolstoy is replaced by Borges).

-	as: sphexish behaviour is a
-		blah of understanding: literal lemony reference

-Nor indeed do I think that's a good moral as regards machine learning and modern statistical AI.
+Nor indeed do I think the above is a good moral as regards machine learning and modern statistical AI.

-I don't think it's a good moral because you can only not be sphexish if you have
-	natural kinds

-I think you'd be wrong to read Borges' story as a warning against sphexish behaviour in humans.
-I think it's cleverer than that.

-The problem with the librarians is not that they're sphexish.
-In fact, we're all sphexish.
+I don't think it's a good moral because the problem with the librarians is not that they're sphexish.
+I think real intelligence is sphexish.
-	hot take: all intelligence is sphexish

-	it's that they believe meaning inheres in objects (here texts), not in the interpretation of those objects in their contexts. parody of efforts to find structure: these observations (books) are not evidence of structure in the latent space, even if particular books appear very structured:
+Their problem is that they believe meaning inheres in objects (here texts), not in the interpretation of those objects in their contexts.
+		parody of efforts to find structure: these observations (books) are not evidence of structure in the latent space, even if particular books appear very structured:

+		hard to get across
+	The librarians' problem is not that they are failing to find the right abstractions, but rather that they're crazy to search at all

+connect "there are no explicit rules" to "there is no meaning in texts"

 How does THIS relate to AI???